-Scott Olson has more than 18 years of diverse legal and business experience.
-Scott began his legal and business career at Andrews Kurth, LLP, as an Associate, and he remained at the firm from 1998 to 2002.
+Scott Olson has more than 20 years of diverse legal and business experience.
+Scott began his professional career at Andrews Kurth, LLP, as an Associate Attorney, and he remained at the firm from 1998 to 2002.
 From 2002 to 2003, he occupied the role of Managing Partner with Larson King, LLP.

-From 2006 to 2010, Scott was Co-Founder and a Managing Director of asset based hedge fund PBL, which managed over a billion dollars in investments.
-Since 2010, he has taken on the role of advisor and/or investor in a variety of business opportunities.
+From 2006 to 2010, Scott was Co-founder and a Managing Director of PBL, an asset-based hedge fund that managed over $1 billion in investments.
+Since 2010, he has taken on the role of operator, advisor, and/or investor in a variety of business opportunities.

 Scott attended the University of Alabama at Birmingham, where he graduated magna cum laude with a Bachelor of Science in Accounting and won the Hugo Black Fellowship Award and the Outstanding Young Alumni Award.
 He also holds a JD from Vanderbilt Law School and for three years served on the Vanderbilt Law School Board of Directors.

 Before college, Scott served our country in the USAF.

 Scott is committed to philanthropic involvement.
 He serves on several boards, including Children’s Hunger Fund, Esperanza, and MasterCares/Gracebridge.